One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 Exclusion pertains to certain conditions that the insurance company won’t cover.

-For example, if you had been diagnosed with COVID-19 when you applied for health insurance, COVID-19 will be considered a preexisting condition, and the insurance company will not pay for any of your COVID-19 related expenses.
+For example, suppose you had been diagnosed with COVID-19 when you applied for health insurance.
+In that case, COVID-19 will be considered a preexisting condition, and the insurance company will not pay for any of your COVID-19 related expenses.

 However, when you are fully recovered from COVID-19, the insurance company might no longer consider it a preexisting condition when you renew your plan.

-Health insurance companies may cover your preexisting conditions, but in return you’ll need to pay a higer premium.
+In a few circumstances, health insurance companies may cover your preexisting conditions, but in return, you’ll need to pay a higher premium.

 An insurance company will ask for preexisting conditions during the application process.
 If you lie to them, it’s highly likely that they will find out later on and cancel your plan.